edubr029/esp32-spotify-player/README.md

 ## Known Issues

+- The serial communication program not stop to comunicate with the port when the ESP32 is disconnected.
 - Songs with too long titles or artists may not fit the display was shown by the example below:

 #### Display Overflow: